xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 permalink: katalon-studio/tutorials/mobile-ios-setup.html
 description:
 ---

-The iOS-mobile-tests perform UI functional automation test on an iOS application using Katalon Studio.

-This topic describes the preliminary actions you need to perform to prepare the environment for testing iOS applications with Katalon Studio.
+In this article, we show you how set up Xcode simulators and real iOS devices to test iOS applications with Katalon Studio.

-To start testing iOS device, you need to equip yourself with a **MacOS**.
+To begin with, you need to equip yourself with a **MacOS**.
 You can not execute iOS mobile testing in a **Window**.
-## Step 1: Set parameter
+## Step 1: Setting up the environment for iOS testing

 1. Install Xcode version 10.2 or newer.
 You can download Xcode from the App Store or the Apple Developer website: [Xcode 13](https://developer.apple.com/xcode/).